-- 1. Minimum 29 credits with an average of 2.0 or above. - 2.
-Average of 2.0 ("C") or above for these major courses.

-For a complete list of Graduation Requirements, check the Student Handbook.
+- 2. \Average of 2.0 ("C") or above for these major courses. - For a complete list of Graduation Requirements, check the Student Handbook.

 Location(s) Starting Term(s)

-Days Horizon Center FA
+Days Horizon Center SP

-Evenings Horizon Center SP
+Evenings Horizon Center FA

-- A satisfactory placement rest score (or successful remediation) is required prior to enrollment.
-See an advisor for details. - Tablet computer required for this program.
+- 1. A satisfactory placement rest score (or successful remediation) is required prior to enrollment.
+See an advisor for details. - 2.
+Tablet computer required for this program.
 See an advisor for a fact sheet describing minimum requirement. - 3.
 Work uniform is required.
 See an advisor for details. - 4.
 Safety glasses are required in labs.
 If prescription safety glasses are required, allow a minimum of 90 days before the program start to obtain prescription and glasses. - 5.
 A state issued Commercial Driver License (CDL) is not required for the program but highly recommended.
-Gateway Technical College does not offer CDL training. - A credit for prior learning assessment is available for this course.
-For more information, please contact cfpl@qtc.edu.
+Gateway Technical College will offer CDL training starting May 2019. - 6.
+A credit for prior learning assessment is available for this course.
+For more information, please contact cfpl@gtc.edu.

 Gateway Technical College reserves the right to modify curriculum requirements for students who interrupt enrollment for a period of two years or take over seven years to complete.
 Tuition and material fees are determined by the board of the Wisconsin Technical College System.
-Consult Web Advisor for exact fee amounts.
+Consult My Gateway for exact fee amounts.
 Occasionally, the District may offer a particular course out of published sequence.
 By doing so, the District does not obligate itself to offer succeeding courses out of published sequence.